kuerbis/Term-Choose-p6/README.md

 If the items of the list don't fit on the screen, the user can scroll to the next (previous) page(s).

-If the window size is changed, after a keystroke the screen is rewritten.
+If the window size is changed, the screen is rewritten.

 How to choose the items is described for each method/function separately in [Routines](Routines).